JetBrains/Qodana/topics/before-running-qodana.md

 #npm install
 ```

-Run the script within a %instance% Docker container using the `bootstrap` key:
+Run the script in a %instance% Docker container using the `bootstrap` key:

 ```shell
 bootstrap: sh ./prepare-qodana.sh